sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 ```

 - **-e BLUEPRINT=single-node-hdfs-yarn** : the template to use for the cluster (single-node-hdfs-yarn/multi-node-hdfs-yarn/lambda-architecture) [see json on github](https://github.com/sequenceiq/ambari-rest-client/tree/master/src/main/resources/blueprints)
-- **--link ambari-singlenode:ambariserver ** :  it will make all exposed ports and the private ip of `ambari-singlenode` available as `AMBARISERVER_XXX` env variables
+- **--link ambari-singlenode:ambariserver ** :  it will make all exposed ports and the private ip of `ambari-singlenode` available as `AMBARISERVER_xxx` env variables
 - **-t** : pseudo terminal, to see the progress
 - **--rm** : remove the container once it's finished
 - **--entrypoint /bin/sh** : the default entrypoint runs the shell in interactive mode, we want to overwrite it with a script specified as `/tmp/install-cluster.sh`